-When including a special project logo/visual or any other logos, you need to ensure that:
+When including a special project logo/visual, partner logos, or any other logos, you need to ensure that:

 - 1. The EU emblem ("flag") remains prominent. - 2.
 The project name or additional project logo is never placed above the Interreg logo. - 3.
 No institutional logo is both taller and wider than the largest EU emblem in the material.
 Institutional logos refer to an organisation, such as a partner organisation.
-If the institutional logos are too large compared to the largest EU emblem, compliance may be achieved either by resizing the project logo and/or the institutional logos or by adding a separate, larger EU emblem.
+If the institutional logos are too large compared to the largest EU emblem, you may achieve compliance by either resizing the project logo versus the institutional logos or by adding a separate, larger EU emblem.